 If you’re a toddler mom & you’re anything like me, you’re someone who once spent long blocks each week in meditation—or at a minimum had free time (& freedom of choice) to try new things at will.
-But now you don’t.
+But

 Your life looks nothing like the days of old, pre-kids.
 And that’s okay … especially as long as it’s temporary, which everyone keeps telling you it is.
 You believe them.
 (Hey, they look like they’ve showered today & there aren’t other, smaller people’s food stains on their clothing, so they must be doing something differently than you!)
 But in the meantime, you still pine for those little glimpses of the old days.

 I’m here to tell you, you can have those glimpses—maybe just glimpses, alas, but still—& there is a meditation that you, yes even you, can do today.

 Trust me.
 I did it today, myself, & I actually felt like I meditated.